iY0Yi/obsidian_glslviewer/README.md

 ## Features

-- 📦 Shadertoy-compatible GLSL shader execution
+- 📦 Shadertoy-compatible (*limited)
-- 🎮 Play/pause controls with thumbnail generation
+- 📸 thumbnail generation
 - 🖼️ Texture loading (iChannel0-3) from your vault files
-- ⚙️ Configurable canvas ratio and autoplay
+- ⚙️ Configurable canvas ratio, autoplay
 - 🔧 Flexible configuration using comments in code blocks
 - 🎨 Template system for complex shader patterns
-- 🙈 **@hideCode**: Hide code blocks while keeping the viewer visible
+- 🙈 **@hideCode**: Show only the viewer or with code
-- 🎯 **Works with syntax highlighters**: No conflicts with other code plugins
+- 🎯 **Works with syntax highlighters**: No conflicts with other code plugins (Shiki Highlighter)

 ## Demo